ethanpailes/skip-regex-case-study/README.md

 Requires:
   1. Apache Kafka to be installed on the system
-  2. the `kafka-python` pip package to be installed
+  2. the `pykafka` pip package to be installed